 Embed Views into Webpages

-You can embed interactive Tableau views and dashboards into web pages, blogs, wiki pages, web applications, and intranet portals.
-Embedded views update as the underlying data changes, or as their workbooks are updated on Tableau Server or Tableau Online.
-Embedded views follow the same licensing and permission restrictions used on Tableau Server and Tableau Online.
-That is, to see a Tableau view that's embedded in a web page, the person accessing the view must also have an account on Tableau Server or Tableau Online.
+You can embed interactive Tableau views into web pages, blogs, wiki pages, web applications, and intranet portals.
+Embedded views update as the underlying data changes, or as their workbooks are updated on Tableau Server or Tableau Cloud.

-Alternatively, if your organization uses a core-based license on Tableau Server, a Guest account is available.
-This allows people in your organization to view and interact with Tableau views embedded in web pages without having to sign in to the server.
-Contact your server or site administrator to find out if the Guest user is enabled for the site you publish to.
+An exception to the account restriction is if your organization uses a core-based license on Tableau Server with a Guest account.
+This allows people to view and interact with Tableau views embedded in web pages without having to sign in to the server.
+Contact your Tableau administrator to find out if the Guest user is enabled for your Tableau site.

 Note: Your Tableau administrator can limit the sites where embedding is allowed or disable embedding entirely.
 If your embedded view doesn't load, check with your administrator to make sure that the site where you have embedded it is on the embedding allow list.
 For more information, see Tableau Site Settings for Embedding.

 Copy the embed code

 The easiest way to embed a view is to copy the embed code provided by Tableau Server or Tableau Cloud.
 You can access this code from the share dialog on a view.

 - With a view open, click the Share button in the toolbar.

 - Click Copy Embed Code, then paste the code into your webpage.
 To customize your embedded view, use the options documented in the Tableau Embedding API.